 The purpose of this survey is to

-Capture information from around the world regarding potato bacterial pathogen testing methods that are used to support decisions in seed potato certification.
+Capture information from around the world regarding mandatory potato bacterial pathogen testing methods that are used to support decisions in seed potato certification.

 Develop a comparative list of the bacteria testing methods which can be used as a reference/guide for all seed potato certification authorities.